mickablondo/PadelConnect/README.md

         ✔ should revert if id does not exist when getting messages ✔ should revert when player address is the zero address when getting messages Registering players
-      ✔ should add a new player
-      ✔ should revert if the id does not exist
+      ✔ should decrease the number of registrations allowed when adding a new player ✔ should add a new tournament for the player registered ✔ should revert if the id does not exist
       ✔ should revert when the player is already registered ✔ should revert when the tournament is complete ✔ should revert when tournament is already started

-  51 passing (5s)
+  52 passing (5s)

 --------------------|----------|----------|----------|----------|----------------|
 File                |  % Stmts | % Branch |  % Funcs |  % Lines |Uncovered Lines |